 Director of the Center for Women in Leadership

 External trends point to a need for more women in the workforce in positions of influence.
-The Pepperdine Graziadio Center for Women in Leadership has been established to educate and empower the women of our community through mentoring, skills development, research, and our contribution to an ongoing dialogue.
+The Pepperdine Graziadio Center for Women in Leadership has been established to educate and empower our community through mentoring, skills development, research, and our contribution to an ongoing dialogue.

-The mission of the Pepperdine Graziadio Center for Women in Leadership is to position Pepperdine as a university of choice for women students, staff, and faculty.
+The mission of the Pepperdine Graziadio Center for Women in Leadership is to position Pepperdine as a university of choice for those that seek to grow their leadership potential.
 In addition, we seek to continually engage with our alumni and additional external stakeholders.
-The Center for Women in Leadership will enable Graziadio women achieve this by educating and empowering them through key initiatives.
+The Center for Women in Leadership will enable individuals to achieve this by educating and empowering them through key initiatives.
 Some of the key initiatives include mentoring programs, skills development, research studies, and an ongoing dialogue.
-The foundation of the center is rooted in collaboration.
-Thus, these specific initiatives are carried out in partnership with career services, alumni relations, human resources.
-They also serve as external organizations to prepare women to succeed in their careers, helping them to feel competent, confident, and ready to lead.
+The foundation of the center is rooted in collaboration and inclusivity.
+Thus, these specific initiatives are carried out in partnership with career services, alumni relations, human resources, and open to everyone – regardless of gender.
+They also serve as external organizations to prepare people to succeed in their careers, helping them to feel competent, confident, and ready to lead.

 Women in Leadership: A Pepperdine Story

-At Pepperdine, we pride ourselves on a long tradition of welcoming women.
+At Pepperdine, we pride ourselves on a long tradition of welcoming women and other minority groups.
 This began when we opened our doors with the very first graduating class of 1938.
 In just the cohort of four, Carmen Landrum - a woman - was in the graduating class.

 Supporting women is not only part of our history, it is integral to our values and our business school vision to develop Best for the World leaders.
 In acknowledgment of and inspired by this robust population of bright and ambitious women, Bernice Ledbetter asked herself, "Are we doing enough?"